 Committees composed of reporters and editors judge the entries.
 The decisions of the judging committees are final.

 The entry deadline for the 2015 AAAS Kavli Science Journalism Award is August 1.
-The winners will be announced in the middle of November.
+The entry submission website will open in the beginning of May 2015.

 Contest Year: 1 July 2014 through 15 July 2015